scalar-labs/scalar-kubernetes/docs/ProductionChecklistForScalarDBCluster.md

 * Envoy proxy (0.2–0.3 vCPU / 256–328 MB)
 * Kubernetes components

-With this in mind, you should use a worker node that has 4vCPU / 8GB memory resources.
+With this in mind, you should use a worker node that has at least 4vCPU / 8GB memory resources and use the same number of worker nodes as the number of ScalarDB Cluster pods.

 We recommend running only the above components on the worker node for ScalarDB Cluster.
+If you use `direct-kubernetes` mode, we recommend using additional worker nodes and running your application pods on the different worker nodes from ScalarDB Cluster pods.

 ### Network